CSCfi/csc-user-guide/docs/cloud/pouta/multiattach.md

     For a temporal and unexpected disconnection, the cluster should be able to deal with this kind of issues automatically.
 After the node is back, you need to check that all came back to normal.
 In some cases the automatic mount of the volume can fail, if so mount the volume as explained above.

     If it is temporal but expected, like to update the kernel version.
-Umount the volume in the node (`sudo umount /mnt`) before rebooting the node.
+Umount the volume in the node before rebooting the node.
 It is not required, but recommended.

     For a permanent disconnection of a VM, one need to do the inverse process of adding a new node.
-Umount the volume (`sudo umount /mnt`), remove the entry for this VM in the `/etc/corosyncecorosync.conf` file of every node, and finally restart the daemons in every node.
+Umount the volume, remove the entry for this VM in the `/etc/corosync/corosync.conf` file of every node, and finally restart the daemons in every node.
 This needs to be done as it affects the quorum count for the cluster.

 * **Is it possible to mount a node as read-only?**